jordsti/stigame/Tasks.md

 - [ ] Write a Table Test Program and find the issues with the current Table Class
 - [ ] Progress Bar Test and fixes
-- [ ] BaseClass for Font rendering Item
+- [x] BaseClass for Font rendering Item
-- [ ] BaseClass for Caption Item
+- [x] BaseClass for Caption Item
+- [x] Rework Label Class to use CaptionSupport
+- [x] Rework Button Class to use CaptionSupport
+- [ ] Rework Decorated Button Class to use CaptionSupport
+- [ ] Rework RadioButton Class to use CaptionSupport
+- [ ] Rework CheckBox Class to use CaptionSupport
 - [ ] Form Layout Implementation
 - [ ] GuiItem Effect (Fade In & Out, Shrink, movement)
-- [ ] Frame File more robust testing
+- [ ] Frame File more robust testing __WIP__

 ### Core Module

-- [ ] Viewport resolution and settings to be saved into a configuration file
+- [x] Viewport resolution and settings to be saved into a configuration file
 - [ ] Float Matrix Operation

 ### Network Module